jimhendy/PandemicGame/README.md

 classes = Capital camel case

 TODO:
-* Share knowledge (some way working.
-Can't initiate trade if don't own the card.
-Trade does not complete.)
 * Special role actions
 * Event cards
 * log file
-* show other players the deal animations
+* show other players the deal animations from different perspective
+* clear & redraw all images after animation

 Initial deal should only be seen by player.
 All other draws should be shown to everyone.
 Other players cards should come/go to from different location.